Invest in gold

 3. Decision support

 Do you want to buy gold or not?
-If you are a normal investor and saver, the daily gold price is not important for answering this question.
-Instead, you should add up all your savings and investments and see how much physical gold you already have in your total savings portfolio.
-Gold serves as a stabilizing factor in your savings, as an “insurance” when all other financial investments with counterparty risk start to wobble.
+If you are a normal invest In Gold and saver, the daily gold price is not important for answering this question.
+Instead, you should add up all your savings and investments and see how much physical gold you already have in your total savings portfolio. invest In Gold serves as a stabilizing factor in your savings, as an “insurance” when all other financial investments with counterparty risk start to wobble.
 Therefore, it is generally said that the proportion of physical gold in your savings should be around 15% to 25%. – You should determine the amount mainly according to how optimistic or pessimistic you are about our financial and banking system.

 15% to 25% – this good old rule of thumb will help you decide whether you should buy gold now or reduce your gold holdings.
 By the way, unfortunately, most savers in the world have not structured their savings in such a way that they can ́t be hit too severely by a financial crisis!

 This will give you an average price for your gold holdings through all the price fluctuations.
 It is important that you remain consistent and stubbornly follow through with your plan.
 Stay as unemotional as possible and do not let yourself be guided by daily headlines.
-By the way, the “rule of thirds” also applies analogously in the opposite case, if you want to reduce the gold share of your savings.
+By the way, the “rule of thirds” also applies analogously in the opposite case, if you want to reduce the invest In Gold share of your savings.

 You will see: People who own physical gold react much less panicky than those who have invested their savings exclusively in bank-dependent products.
 Gold helps you sleep better and increases your personal sovereignty.
 Act similarly confident and planned when building up or reducing your gold holdings!
 We hope this article has helped you in this respect.